 If you love being in the outdoors and want to turn your passion into a career, TPP’s outdoor education programmes will help get you started.

-Whether you’re a keen beginner with general outdoor experience or already have considerable technical experience under your belt, the Certificate in Outdoor Education will increase your skills and challenge you.
-Our low student to tutor ratios and teaching experience mean we can help you progress at your level, pushing you further for more challenge or breaking it down if it’s all new to you.
+Whether you’re a keen beginner with general outdoor experience or already have considerable technical experience under your belt, the New Zealand Certificate in Outdoor Adventure Education will increase your skills and challenge you.
+Our low student to tutor ratios mean we can help you progress at your level, pushing you further for more challenge or breaking it down if it’s all new to you.

-To augment the practical subjects and round out your skill set we’ll spend some time in the classroom studying risk assessment and management, meteorology, environmental science, digital media, communication skills, tikanga Maori, leadership and facilitation, outdoor first aid, pursuit theory, trip planning, exercise science, work and study skills.
+You’ll learn how to handle yourself in the outdoors and work toward becoming an outdoor instructor.
+To augment the practical subjects and round out your skill set we’ll spend some time studying risk assessment and management, meteorology, environmental science, communication skills, tikanga Maori, leadership and facilitation, outdoor first aid, pursuit theory, trip planning, exercise science, work and study skills.

 - Credit Value:120

 - Awards:NZ Certificate in Outdoor and Adventure Education (Multi Skilled) (Level 4)

 - Method of Study:Full time

 - Teaching Duration:34 weeks

 - Start Date:13 February 2023

 Graduates of the New Zealand Certificate in Outdoor Adventure Education are capable of moving into the tourism or education sectors in a variety of entry level roles.
 Examples of such roles include adventure and ecotourism guiding, education outside the classroom, community health and recreation programming and youth development programmes.
 There is a global market for this skill-set and graduates of this programme are well placed to take advantage of this.